ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 python -m ScopeFoundry.tools
 ```

-Fill out the `new hardware` tab as shown below and hit `create new hardware`:
+Fill out the *new hardware* tab as shown below and hit *create new hardware* button:

 ![tools_new_hardware](tools_new_hardware.png)